-TFPL, Sue Hill and Progility Recruitment are our UK-based recruitment services brands.
-TFPL became part of the Group in July 2013 with Sue Hill joining in November 2013.
-Together they form a recruitment division which boasts a pool of quality assured candidates trained in project management services, including digital information management candidates.
-Progility Recruitment was established in January 2014 to offer specific project management recruitment services.
+2014 to offer specific project management recruitment services.
 Obrar is a consulting-led project management services company, with over 30 years' experience of delivering technology and people solutions in the UK and internationally.
 Obrar focuses on multimedia-driven contact centres, corporate technology infrastructure and associated operational change management.
-Woodspeen Training works with individuals and companies across a range of occupational areas, led by an experienced team of advisors and trainers, operating from seven locations across the UK, enhancing young people's skills helping them into work.
-Starkstrom Group, the operating theatre and critical care business, delivers advanced medical equipment and is a leading provider of fully integrated solutions, with over 40 years' experience in the UK sector.
-Progility DMCC, operating in Dubai, will promote and sell the Starkstrom products within the region.
+Woodspeen Training works with individuals and companies across a range of occupational areas, led by an experienced team of advisors and trainers, operating from seven locations across the UK, enhancing young people's skills and helping them into work.